erthink/libmdbx/README.md

 1. There cannot be more than one writer at a time, i.e. no more than one write transaction at a time.

-2. MDBX is based on [B+ tree](https://en.wikipedia.org/wiki/B%2B_tree), so access to database pages is mostly random.
+2. _libmdbx_ is based on [B+ tree](https://en.wikipedia.org/wiki/B%2B_tree), so access to database pages is mostly random.
 Thus SSDs provide a significant performance boost over spinning disks for large databases.

-3. MDBX uses [shadow paging](https://en.wikipedia.org/wiki/Shadow_paging) instead of [WAL](https://en.wikipedia.org/wiki/Write-ahead_logging).
+3. _libmdbx_ uses [shadow paging](https://en.wikipedia.org/wiki/Shadow_paging) instead of [WAL](https://en.wikipedia.org/wiki/Write-ahead_logging).
 Thus syncing data to disk might be a bottleneck for write intensive workload.

-4. MDBX uses [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write) for [snapshot isolation](https://en.wikipedia.org/wiki/Snapshot_isolation) during updates, but read transactions prevents recycling an old retired/freed pages, since it read ones.
+4. _libmdbx_ uses [copy-on-write](https://en.wikipedia.org/wiki/Copy-on-write) for [snapshot isolation](https://en.wikipedia.org/wiki/Snapshot_isolation) during updates, but read transactions prevents recycling an old retired/freed pages, since it read ones.
 Thus altering of data during a parallel long-lived read operation will increase the process work set, may exhaust entire free database space, the database can grow quickly, and result in performance degradation.
 Try to avoid long running read transactions.

-5. MDBX is extraordinarily fast and provides minimal overhead for data access, so you should reconsider using brute force techniques and double check your code.
+5. _libmdbx_ is extraordinarily fast and provides minimal overhead for data access, so you should reconsider using brute force techniques and double check your code.
-On the one hand, in the case of MDBX, a simple linear search may be more profitable than complex indexes.
+On the one hand, in the case of _libmdbx_, a simple linear search may be more profitable than complex indexes.
 On the other hand, if you make something suboptimally, you can notice detrimentally only on sufficiently large data.

 ## Comparison with other databases